Taking exams

 • Questions you can answer with "yes" or "no" or "true" or "false".
 You might have to explain your answer.

-Sometimes, there is a correction for guessing, which means you will lose points if you choose the wrong answer.
+Sometimes, there is a penalty for guessing, which means you will lose points if you choose the wrong answer.
 Read the exam instructions carefully.

-When correction for guessing is applied, it's often better to leave questions you can't solve blank.
+When a penalty for wrong answers is applied, it's often better not to fill out the questions you can't solve

 Take note

 Some study programmes use the online evaluation tool 'ANS'.
 In this tool, you're not only asked to select the correct answer, but you must also indicate how confident you are about your answer (i.e. the degree of certainty).
-This system also applies correction for guessing, but an incorrect answer can still give you points.
-So, always try to answer the question in ANS.
+This system also penalises wrong answers, but an incorrect answer can still give you points.
+It’s advised to answer all questions on exams in ANS.

 Computational, problem-solving and case-based questions

-In this kind of question, you must find a solution to new exercises and case studies ...
+In these questions, you must find a solution to new exercises or case studies.

 How to prepare?

 !
-Do not expect the same exercises as in the practice sessions; you might get an unpleasant surprise.
+Do not expect the same exercises on the exam as in the practice sessions; you might get an unpleasant surprise.
 On the exam, it is tested whether you can go a step further and if you can solve new kinds of exercises.

 Oral exam

-You must explain your answers to the professor in an oral exam.
+On an oral exam, you must explain your answers to the professor.

-You might get some time to prepare your answers on paper.
+You might get some time to read the questions and prepare your answers on paper.

 Tips for tackling your oral exam (website)